truher/frc-test/cv1/retroreflection.md

 Let's simplify this distribution by saying that the output is pretty constant within the middle +/-45-degree cone, which is 1.84 sr, and that represents 2/3 of the output.

 Imagine a target 20cm on a side, ten meters away.
-The area of 0.04 $m^2$ represents 0.0004 sr, which is a tiny fraction, 0.000217, of the 1.84 cone.
+The area of 0.04 m<sup>2</sup>

-Imagine the illuminator produces 150lm (a reasonable number for a single very bright LED), so that 100lm goes into the 1.84sr cone.
+represents 0.0004 sr, which is a tiny fraction, 0.000217, of the 1.84 cone.

-So the target receives a total flux of 0.0217 lm, and an illuminance of 0.542 cd.
+Imagine the illuminator produces 150lm (a reasonable number for a single very bright LED), so that 100lm goes into the 1.84 sr cone.

+So the target receives a total flux of 0.0217 lm.
 Using the $R_A$ specified by 3M, we simply multiply, and find the reflected intensity at 0.2&deg; is about 10 cd.

-Since the target area is 0.04 $m^2$ we can compute the apparent luminance of the target, which corresponds to brightness in the camera frame: 10 cd / 0.04 $m^2$ = 250 cd/$m^2$.
+Since the target area is 0.04 $m^2$ we can compute the apparent luminance of the target, which corresponds to brightness in the camera frame: 10 cd / 0.04 m<sup>2</sup> = 250 cd / m<sup>2</sup>.

-For comparison, the background reflection might be something like 50, and the luminaires in the frame might be 1000.
+For comparison, the background reflection might be something like 50 cd / m<sup>2</sup>, and the luminaires in the frame might be 1000.

 Another interesting comparison is a diffuse reflector illuminated with the same 100 lm LED.
 For an ideal diffuse (lambertian) reflector, the luminance is just the illuminance divided by pi (sr).
-So starting from the illuminance of 0.542 cd, divide by pi to get 0.173 cd/$m^2$.
+So starting from the flux of 0.0217 and area of 0.04 m<sup>2</sup>, we find illuminance of 0.542 lux.
+Divide by pi to get 0.173 cd / m<sup>2</sup>.
 So the retroreflector is __1500 times__ brighter than a diffuse reflector, for the same illuminance.

 # Variation by observer angle